Off-site meetings can be a real benefit to any business.

 But not every business has the resources to set aside a room specifically for that purpose.
 That’s where off-site meeting rooms come in.

-Usually bookable in full or half days and with options for catering and tech available, off-site meetings in these spaces can offer real benefits to any company.
+Book in full or half days and with options for catering and tech available, off-site meetings in these spaces can offer real benefits.

 Available to book in half hour increments, with rooms of varying sizes, LibertySpace and others like them will be able to talk you through the process.
 They can give you advice on how to structure your event and what type of space will best suit your needs.